thatoneolib/senko/docs/source/guides/testing.rst

 If you have not yet installed these modules, you can do so by running ``pip install pytest pytest-asyncio``.

-Some tests require a connection to a test database.
-The connection is made using the following credentials, as defined in the :func:`tests.conftest.database` fixture.
+Some tests may require a connection to a test database.
+The connection is made using the following values, as defined in the :func:`tests.conftest.database` fixture.
+Please also ensure that the user has full rights to the database.

 ======= =========== =========== ======= ========
 User    Password    Host        Port    Database
 ======= =========== =========== ======= ========
 test    test        localhost   5432    test
 ======= =========== =========== ======= ========

-Please ensure that the ``test`` user has full rights to the ``test`` database.

 Running Tests
 *************